KonradWohlfahrt/Glowtie/README.md

 # The end
 Great, now you have yourself your own Glowtie!
 There is an enclosure which you can print in a 3d-printer.
+I've used two M3x8 screws to secure the pcb on the print.

 Button functions:
 - short press: show current battery percentage